-Sesame seeds are quite common as toppings in burger buns, sandwich buns, bagels and other culinary dishes but another useful property of the seeds is the oil derived from it.
-This oil is most often used as an enhancer in Asian & Middle Eastern cooking.
-Personally, I find the smell a tad too strong for cooking but it has excellent benefits when it comes to external application.
+Sesame seeds are quite common as toppings on burger buns, sandwich buns, bagels and other culinary dishes but another useful property of the seeds is the oil derived from it.
+Sesame seed oil is most often used as an enhancer in Asian & Middle Eastern cooking.

-Sesame oil is a semi-drying oil rich in oleic and linoleic acids.
+Sesame seed oil is a semi-drying oil rich in oleic and linoleic acids.
 Its colour ranges from deep yellow to light coloured translucent.
 The colour usually depends on the level of processing involved when raw or roasted seeds are used.
-It’s a rich source of vitamin E, magnesium, copper, calcium, magnesium, iron, zinc and vitamin B6.
+Sesame seed oil is a rich source of vitamins E & K, magnesium, copper, calcium, magnesium, iron, zinc and vitamin B6.

-- Like mustard seed oil, this oil helps with greying hair and is possibly the most outstanding benefit of the oil.
+- Like mustard seed oil, sesame seed oil helps with greying hair and is possibly the most outstanding benefit of the oil.

-- It forms a protective barrier around the hair against the sun’s UV rays.
+- Sesame seed oil forms a protective barrier around the hair against the sun’s UV rays.

 - Its antibacterial qualities can help with scalp issues such as dandruff and head lice.

-- It contains the sesamol & sesamin, which ensures a longer shelf life for the oil.
+- Sesame seed oil contains sesamol & sesamin, which ensures a longer shelf life for the oil.

 - For greying hair, mix sesame oil and mustard seed oil in equal parts and apply to hair and scalp.
 Cover with a cap and leave in overnight.
 Wash out the next morning with a mild shampoo and condition as usual.
 You can also use the oils separately over a few weeks to judge which one works best for your hair type.

-- Apply the oil over your deep conditioning treatment.
+- Apply sesame seed oil over your deep conditioning treatment.
 Leave in for an hour then proceed with your usual regimen.

 - You can combine it with olive oil or almond oil for use in your deep conditioning treatment.
 If you find the smell of the oil too strong, you can add in 5 – 10 drops of chamomile or lavender essential oil, both with calming and soothing properties.